jomof/jomo-optimized/README.md

 ![Forgetting Curve](ForgettingCurve.svg)

-_uploaded by Icez at English Wikipedia, Public Domain_
+_- uploaded by Icez at English Wikipedia, Public Domain_

 Each time you review the material the forgetting curve gets more shallow until eventually it will decay slowly enough to last the rest of your life.

+### A Different Model of Forgetting
+> All models are wrong; some models are useful _-George Box, 1976_

 #### 2015-6-21 Some Matrix and Vector Functions